Volunteers

 Can I choose where I volunteer?

-There are many different volunteering opportunities at each home meet.
-The positions range from non-technical heat sheet sales & hospitality room jobs, to the more technical positions such as timers, stroke and turn, electronics, and referee.
+There are many different volunteering opportunities at KCS hosted meets.
+The positions range from non-technical positions like heat sheet sales & hospitality room jobs, to the more technical positions such as Timers, Stroke and Turn, Electronics, and Referee.
 Officials training will be offered throughout the year and can be found in the "Events" tab.
-To ensure you get the placement you want please complete the online job signup early (link can be found next to events under the "Events" tab).
+Positions can fill up fast once the jobs are opened for sign up, so please complete the online job sign up early.
+There are also many non-competition jobs throughout the year, including committee work and teambuilding events, so watch for announcements throughout the year.

 Can other members of my family volunteer?